1992 No Demo Kitchen Renovation

 Throughout the process the man of the house (talented in his own right) showed patience, perseverance, and an open mind.
 A willingness to try something new, and a “can do” attitude that makes my DIY heart flutter.
 While the woman of the house, with very definite opinions of her own, listened and challenged me.
 She forced me to think farther outside of the box!
 All part of the design process, as we learned each other’s taste and boundaries.
 We learned to laugh, and began to respect and trust each other.
 What started as a small easy project turned into monumental change that would carry them through a year of hard work, and not only change the kitchen but, every room on the main level.
 You see it would take the home from his house to their home.

 The cabinets were only 36″ tall creating that awkward space above.
 Stopping the eye and forcing it to jump to the ceiling.
-Extra storage was something that wasn’t required for them, so we decided to fill in the upper space.
+They didn’t require extra storage, so we decided to fill in the upper space.
 The homeowner tackled that problem, by using plywood to fill in the cavity, creating a soffit above for a much cleaner look.
 Crown molding would be added.
 Just selecting the crown was a challenge.
 We wanted a more contemporary look but, those crowns just didn’t work with the cabinet doors.

 Concerned about the grain coming thru the paint, the decision was made to replace the door fronts.
 Then it was decided to replace the dreaded Corian type counter top, along with a new backsplash.